 In many organizations, managers are tempted to stay safe in the comfort of their office and, in doing this, they aren’t on the front line where things happen.
 This leads to an old-school management style where managers know (or think they know) what’s needed and give direction.
 Yet what’s needed is a more coaching and facilitating style as those doing the work know much better how to do their job.

-As the film shows, by getting out of the office and seeing what’s really happening, managers get a clearer sense of the direction of a project and can support it appropriately.
+By getting out of the office and seeing what’s really happening, managers get a clearer sense of the direction of a project and can support it appropriately.
 They’ll know what’s going on, recognize if work is off track and can then intervene where needed.

 Avoiding the watermelon